gSchool/js-basic-training/markdown/type_crash_course.md

 **Values of the `string` type are intended to represent text values that should be read or spoken by humans.
 Values of the `string` type are always surrounded by either single quotes `''`, double quotes `""`, or backticks ``.**

 Given that our programs so frequently interact with humans, it only makes sense that we need a data type to represent the way humans interact with each other through language.
-In JavaScript (and in many other languges), this data type is called `string` as in **a string of characters.**
+In JavaScript (and in many other languages), this data type is called `string` as in **a string of characters.**

 ```javascript
 console.log('Hello');                                          // logs `'Hello'` to the console